ccalmels/gdb-dashboard-svd/README.md

 A [gdb-dashboard](https://github.com/cyrus-and/gdb-dashboard) module to display SVD registers.
 ![example](gdb-dashboard-svd.png)

 Unlike other projects, this one adds the ability to load several SVD files at once.
-Most of the time, vendors' SVD files does not contain ARM base registers that are useful for debugging : SCB CFSR for example.
+Most of the time, vendors' SVD file does not contain ARM base registers that are useful for debugging : SCB CFSR for example.

 Here's the [Nordic nRF5340 svd file](https://raw.githubusercontent.com/NordicSemiconductor/nrfx/master/mdk/nrf5340_application.svd) and you can see that the System Control Block is not present.
 To address this, just use the SVD from Nordic and the Cortex-M33 SVD form ARM at the same time.

 ## Installation

-This project depends on [cmsis-svd](https://github.com/cmsis-svd/cmsis-svd) and requires a least gdb-dashboard version 0.17.
+This project depends on [cmsis-svd](https://github.com/cmsis-svd/cmsis-svd) and requires at least gdb-dashboard version 0.17.
 ```
 $ pip3 install -r ./requirements.txt
 ```